Updated: Feb 13

 Learning as you go can be pretty stressful but ultimately it’s rewarding when you’re able to look back and see all that you’ve persevered through and all that you’ve accomplished.

 Over the past 10 years of working to build and operate my non profit I also learned a great deal about what it means to learn as you go.
-As was the case with my podcast, I also did not know a damn thing about running a non profit when I decided to start one.
+As was the case with my podcast, I also did not know anything about running a non profit when I decided to start one.
 There was a lot of stress for me as I tried to figure things out in the beginning and many mistakes I look back on in hindsight and cringe over how much harder I made it for myself than it had to be.
 But that is the ride you’re on when you’re a beginner at anything really.
 At times it was super frustrating but it has also produced for me some of the most exciting, fulfilling and proud moments of my life thus far.
 In any project that I take on I make sure to let my passion be in the driver’s seat because focusing on my passion to make a difference has proven to always see me through any obstacles or learning curves.

 Over the years I have taught myself many new skills and I did so by making the decision that no matter what I could and would figure it out somehow.
 Now as I settle into my third season of the podcast I feel more comfortable in what I am doing and I have an enormous amount of gratitude and pride for what I was able to prove to myself.
 Both with my non profit and now my podcast I have proven to myself that I am capable of accomplishing far more than I ever thought I could.